gauravjain0377/Streamsflex/README.md

 Instead of dealing with raw file storage, transcoding pipelines, and analytics by hand, you:

 - Upload a video (and optionally a thumbnail),
-- Let ImageKit handle storage and thumbnails,
+- Let Cloudinary handle video + thumbnail storage,
 - Track real‑time views, devices, likes, and duration in MongoDB,
 - Share clean, stable watch links with your audience,
 - Monitor performance from an integrated admin dashboard.